The one question we all face.

 Caution: additional app and service fees, design constraints.

-Edge cases: highly bespoke pricing/workflows → consider custom front-end with Shopify backend or a billing layer.
+Edge case: highly bespoke pricing or workflows → consider a custom front-end with Shopify as the backend.

 > Choose Squarespace.